savagplatypus/savagplatypus.github.io/README.md

 ## Hows it going!

-First just wanted to say thanks for stopping by! secondly,
+First just wanted to say thanks for stopping by!
+I hope you enjoy your time in my repo!

-### Markdown
+### Helpdesk/Technical Support Command Library

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+A quick access view for any commands you may need

 ```markdown
 Common Commands used in a helpdesk environment